-Finally, the institutional past of countries in SSA was clearly shaped by the identity of the relevant colonial power, but this has been conceptualized differently in the social science and the historical literature.
-We draw on the key distinction developed in the institutional literature between the common law (English) and civic law (continental Europe) traditions; these differences have a long-term institutional effect, shaping, among other entrepreneurial activity (Acemoglu & Robinson, 2012; Hough & Grier, 2015; La Porta et al., 2008).
+between the common law (English) and civic law (continental Europe) traditions; these differences have a long-term institutional effect, shaping, among other entrepreneurial activity (La Porta et al., 2008; Acemoglu and Robinson, 2012; Hough and Grier, 2015).
 However, this distinction was refined by historical accounts that see legal origins as part of a broader administrative heritage.
 Table 1 illustrates the relationship of concepts from the different literatures and our final dimensions in a stylized fashion.

-2.2 | Refining the theoretical dimensions through analytically structured histories
+2.2 Refining the theoretical dimensions through analytically structured histories